Shockwave Therapy is a modern & effective osteopathic treatment that can be used to relieve a wide-range of symptoms including:

 How Does Shockwave Therapy Work?

 The term Shockwave refers to the mechanical processes that expend as a wave in the body.
 A high amplitude wave frequency is produced and this creates a resonance effect which is generated by kinetic energy from the machines’ handpiece.
-There are two types of shockwave therapy Radial and Focus Shockwave Therapy Focus is much more gentle to feel on the skin but it goes deeper than radial and it is considered better for chronic painful conditions such as plantar fasciitis Radial is more noisy and less expensive while Focus is more expensive but one needs few sessions
+There are two types of shockwave therapy Radial and Focus Shockwave Therapy Focus is much more gentle to feel on the skin but it goes deeper than radial and it is considered better for chronic painful conditions such as plantar fasciitis Radial is noisier and less expensive while Focus is more expensive but one needs few sessions Here is Dr Carlo Di Miao discussing shockwaves here in on this podcast

-The resonance (shockwave) is able to pentrate deeply into the affected area, stimulating blood flow to facilitate deep tissue healing and removing inflammation while the shockwaves also assist in the stimulation of pro-collagen synthesis enabling tendon regeneration and repair.
-The resonance created by the shockwaves may also considerably reduce painful sensation by reducing nerve irritation.
+The resonance (shockwave) is able to help stimulating blood flow to facilitate deep tissue healing and removing inflammation while the shockwaves also assist in the stimulation of pro-collagen synthesis enabling better loading and exercise programs for lower limb tendons

 What is Shockwave Therapy used to Treat?

-All osteopathic treatment is centred upon the individual and so there is no comphrensive list of complaints which utlise Shockwave Therapy.
-As part of your initial consultation and diagnosis, your osteopath Helen How will will assess the osteopathic treatment best suited to your specific requirements.
-Shockwave Therapy may be used as part of your treatment depending upon your condition and symptoms.
+All osteopathic treatment is centered upon the individual and so there is no comprehensive list of complaints which as an adjunct Shockwave Therapy.
+As part of your initial consultation and diagnosis, your osteopath Helen How will assess the osteopathic treatment best suited to your specific requirements.

 Is Shockwave Therapy Safe?
 It is useful to read personal experiences in success stories using shockwave therapy